-In the CLI, the boot configuration command (/boot/conf <block>) examines only the initial character of the block option.
+• The boot configuration command (boot configuration-block) examines only the initial character of the block option.
 Invalid block strings (those other than active, backup, or factory) that use a valid first character (a, b, or f) will be interpreted as the matching valid string.
 (ID: 42422)